-Tomi Lahren on the hot seat after abortion comments
+Tomi Lahren's show pulled for a week after abortion comments

 Tomi Lahren's ascent to conservative media stardom has been propelled by a contentious spirit that is on full display whenever she takes aim at her political adversaries.
+But now Lahren is apparently the one getting dressed down.

-But she may now find herself in a public battle that she can't win, at least not immediately: one with her boss, Glenn Beck, who on Monday addressed comments on abortion Lahren made recently that have been criticized by other conservatives.
+The Blaze, a conservative media outlet founded by Glenn Beck that carries Lahren's nightly talk show, said Monday that the show will be off the air for a week.
+The Daily Caller, citing multiple unnamed sources, characterized the programming decision as a week-long suspension.

-With her full-throated support of President Donald Trump and derisive attitude toward the left, the 24-year-old Lahren has become arguably the most visible personality at The Blaze, the conservative media outlet founded by Beck for which she hosts a daily talk show.
+Leon Wolf, the managing editor of The Blaze, told CNNMoney only that "Tomi's show will not be in production this week."
+Reached by email late Monday, Lahren said she couldn't address the matter.

 Related: Donald Trump: A Fox News president